aucad/aml-networks/readme.md

 This implementation is not compatible with Apple M1 machines due to underlying dependency (tensorflow-macos); and although it does not prevent most experiments, some issues may surface periodically.
-A machine with AMD64 architecture is recommended for high fidelity.

 - :snake: **Required** Python environment: 3.8 or 3.9